Mano (gesture): Usage and context

+Filipinos extend the mano to many elders outside the family is as it is common to address older non-relations as "grandfather/mother, aunt, uncle, etc." It is a means of acknowledging their age and the respect due them; not doing considered grossly disrespectful as is first-name familiarity - a sensibility also found in other Asian societies.
+Filipinos treat friends and acquaintances like family.

-The mano po gesture is usually followed by a response of "God bless you" or "May the Lord have mercy on you" by the elder; the sign of the cross may be made over the recipient.
-The latter response of "May the Lord have mercy on you" is used when the pagmamano is performed with both hands to ask for an elder's pardon and forgiveness.
-With both hands, the younger person takes the elder's hands and lifts them to the forehead to formally ask forgiveness for an offence.
-This may be done while kneeling and weeping and is the highest form of the pagmamano.
+The mano po gesture is usually responded to by with some form of "God bless you" or "May the Lord have mercy on you" by the elder; a small Sign of the Cross may be traced over the recipient.
+The invocation of mercy is given when the pagmamano is performed with both hands to ask for an elder's forgiveness, not unlike the salim.
+With both hands, the younger person takes the elder's hands and lifts them to the forehead to formally ask pardon for an offence.
+This may be done while kneeling and weeping and it is the highest version of the pagmamano.

 Similar Filipino customs

 Beso-Beso

 The beso is a common greeting in the Philippines similar to the mano.
 The beso-beso is a cheek-to-cheek kiss.
 The beso is more commonly used amongst the upper classes as a greeting to relatives and close friends, but is not reserved for an older person unlike the mano.